passportxyz/passport-docs/pages/building-with-passport/passport-api/status-and-error-codes.md

 ---
 title: Status and error codes
-description: Referene documentation for the status and error codes returned from the Passport API.
+description: Reference documentation for the status and error codes returned from the Passport API.
 ---

 # Status and error codes